Maciej Jewtuszko: Ultimate Fighting Championship

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.

-Jewtuszko faced Curt Warburton on February 27, 2011 at UFC 127 and suffered his first loss of his professional career via unanimous decision.
+Jewtuszko faced Curt Warburton on February 27, 2011, at UFC 127 and suffered his first loss of his professional career via unanimous decision.
 After the loss, Jewtuszko was released from the promotion.

-KSW

-Jewtuszko made his Konfrontacja Sztuk Walki debut at KSW 17 against Artur Sowiński, losing after being knocked out by punches 46 seconds into the first round.

-He then fought Ultimate Fighter contestant Dean Amasinger at KSW 18, winning the fight via TKO (punches).

-Jewtuszko then rematched Artur Sowiński at KSW 21 to crown the first KSW Lightweight Champion.
-This time around, Jewtuszko won via submission (d'arce choke) in the second round to claim the title.

-At KSW 24, Jewtuszko scheduled to defend his KSW Lightweight title against Andre Winner.
-However, he was replaced by Mateusz Gamrot in the weeks before the event.
-Gamrot went on to defeat Winner and earned himself a title shot in the process.
+Konfrontacja Sztuk Walki

+In September 2011, he signed a contract with the largest Polish MMA organization, Konfrontacja Sztuk Walki.
+On November 26, 2011, during the KSW 17: Revenge, despite being the favorite, he lost to Artur Sowiński in the 1st round by knockout.

+On February 25, 2012, he defeated the Ultimate Fighter contestant Dean Amasinger by TKO in the 1st round at the KSW 18.
+For this victory, he received a financial bonus for the "knockout of the evening".
+In the same year - on December 1, he fought a rematch with Artur Sowiński at the KSW 21 for the KSW Lightweight Championship, in which he defeated Sowiński after a spectacular fight in the 2nd round by choking him unconscious via D'arce choke.